-My curiosities are memory, identity, what the soul might be, what makes us unique.
-I like to explore unusual conditions of haunting, but not the paranormal diet of ghosts and the supernatural.
-I puzzle about people who are made fragile by a buried past, a future they can’t face – and crises that unravel the very roots of who they are.
-I’m enthralled by an idea that DH Lawrence scholars describe as ‘aliveness’ – the sense that we are full of passions we don’t understand.
-And quite often, my characters are searching for love.
+I puzzle about memory, identity, people who are made fragile by a buried past, a future they can’t face.
+Also, a quality that DH Lawrence scholars describe as ‘aliveness’ – the sense that we are full of passions we don’t understand.

 My creative process is a search, as I explore an idea, but it’s just as true to say I let the idea explore me, reveal why it bothers me.
 I use temporary titles, which give me permission to be rough and experimental until the gaps are joined.